p-rivero/CESC16/Assembly/Tools/README.md

 ## Autocompletion on Notepad++

-`syntax.xml` provides code autocompletion for keywords in CESC16 assembly.
+`CESC16.xml` provides code autocompletion for keywords in CESC16 assembly.
 How to use:

  1. Make sure syntax highlighting is working (.asm files are associated with the custom CESC16 language)
  2. Move `CESC16.xml` to `C:\Program Files (x86)\Notepad++\autoCompletion\` (or the equivalent autocompletion path on your OS and installation)